darrenlavery91/maytheforcebewithyou/README.md

 4. Open your web browser and go to [http://localhost:8080/mp3_player.html](http://localhost:8080/mp3_player.html) to use the MP3 player with visualizer.

+5. Use the "Choose files" button and select multiple mp3 files on your local machine, it will create a playlist in the ui, to skip songs just select the song name.
+Enjoy!

 ## Customization

 - **Background Image:** Replace `1987321.jpg` with your preferred background image.
 Ensure the file is in the same directory as the Dockerfile.